 - Understand the roles and responsibilities of community members

-- Identify and describe common community places and symbols
+- Identify and describe different community places and their functions

 - Develop an appreciation for their own community